 – The drinking rate and unemployment rate in the United States are both close to the mean values of all 11 countries.

 I would keep going because, well, data… but that’s just a small taste.
-Interesting thing about all of this was how the utilization of health care services per capita were relatively on par with the other countries.
+The interesting thing about all of this was how the utilization of health care services per capita was relatively on par with the other countries.
 USA came in second and first for use of MRI and CT scans, respectively (U-S-A!
 U-S-A!).
 Otherwise, annual discharges for America were just below the mean.
 Common surgeries were somewhat more frequent, but nothing that would be considered outlying.